arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code snippet to use :class:`~paos.paos_abcd.ABCD` to simulate the effect of a dioptre with radius of curvature :math:`R = 20.0 \ \textrm{mm}` that causes a change of medium from :math:`n_1 = 1.0` to :math:`n_2 = 1.5` on a light ray.
+Code example to use :class:`~paos.paos_abcd.ABCD` to simulate the effect of a dioptre with radius of curvature :math:`R = 20.0 \ \textrm{mm}` that causes a change of medium from :math:`n_1 = 1.0` to :math:`n_2 = 1.5` on a light ray.

 .. code-block:: python